jameshughes89/cs2XX-ComputerArchitecture/site/topics/program-counter/program-counter.rst

 * Like before, the numbers 15 and 4 will be added together, but this time

-    * All data will be stored in RAM
+    * All data will be preloaded into RAM

         * Data will not be entered into the system via the data input toggles